ranma/arm-mcu/lpc11xx/README.txt

    lpc11xxxx.ld The RAM size may need be changed.

-Notes

-   The limited amount of RAM available in these devices requires using the conio I/O facility instead of stdio, so -DCONIO_STDIO is defined in lpc11xx.mk.

 Test Platform

    This framework is validated on the [4]Raspberry Pi LPC1114 I/O